krahets/hello-algo/en/docs/chapter_divide_and_conquer/build_binary_tree_problem.md

 <p align="center"> Figure 12-8 &nbsp; Recursive process of building a binary tree </p>

-Each recursive function's division results of `preorder` and `inorder` are shown in the diagram below.
+Each recursive function's division results of `preorder` and `inorder` are shown in Figure 12-9.

 ![Division results in each recursive function](build_binary_tree_problem.assets/built_tree_overall.png){ class="animation-figure" }